Ashwagandha: Benefits, Uses, and Side Effects

 The herb exerts its effects by regulating cortisol [9], the body’s primary stress hormone.
 Elevated cortisol levels, which accompany chronic stress, can wreak havoc on bodily systems [10].
 Ashwagandha’s role in normalizing these levels provides a biological foundation for its anti-stress claims.

-The immune system may also be be bolstered by ashwagandha.
-With its ability to manipulate the immune system, the herb enhances the creation of lymphocytes and white blood cells vital for immune response [16].
+The immune system may also be bolstered by ashwagandha.
+The herb can change the immune system.
+It helps make lymphocytes and white blood cells, which are important for immune response [16].

-This effect does not seem to be transient; instead, ashwagandha appears to boost the body’s inherent defense systems [17].
-It has also been reported to have anti-inflammatory benefits, likely due to its ability to block pro-inflammatory signals [18].
-Anecdotally as well as clinically, there have also been reports of improved strength, stamina, and overall health with use [19, 20].
+This effect does not seem temporary.
+Instead, ashwagandha seems to enhance the body’s natural defense systems [17].
+It has also been reported to have anti-inflammatory benefits.
+This is likely because it can block pro-inflammatory signals [18].
+There are reports, both personal and clinical, of better strength, stamina, and overall health with use [19-20].

 Side effects

-In terms of reproductive health, pregnant and breastfeeding women are often advised to exercise caution, with some professionals recommending complete avoidance.
+In terms of reproductive health, pregnant and breastfeeding women are often advised to exercise caution with Ashwagandha.
+Some professionals recommend complete avoidance.

 Half a gram to a gram appears to be a safe dose of ashwagandha.
 However, people with medical conditions or prescriptions should consult with healthcare providers before taking it [23].